gt-cs3220/gt-cs3220.github.io/hw9.md

 Known issues:
 * If you see an error like "command 'ap_source' returned error code", you need to install the following libraries using:  ```sudo apt-get install gcc-multilib g++-multilib```
-* For the above command you will need to ask TAs in the case when students do not have sudo privilege on some VMs.
+* For the above command you will need to ask TAs in the case when students do not have sudo privilege on VMs.

 [**Step 3**]